EK76/ServerStatus/README.md

 # Server Status
 This project is done with help of Visual Studio C#.
 Purpose for this project is to monitor both the computer's CPU and harddisk temperature when using a Linux operatingsystem.
 In my case the operating system is Ubuntu 25.10.
+The temperature values are stored automatically to a MySQL table.
+In my case it is after every two hours with help of crontab.
+More info about crontab, click this link, <https://cronitor.io/guides/cron-jobs>.

 You should also be able to use any kind of the most common Linux operating system for this purpose, but I have only tested on Ubuntu and Debian.
 It is also possible to check when the Linux computer have been last rebooted.
-It stores 20 most recent reboot times.
+It stores 20 most recent reboot times to a MySQL table.

 #### Requirements for this Visual Studio C# project.
 - .NET 9.0
 -  C# language version 13.0

-You need to install smartmontools and use the harddisk's device path which in my case is 	**/dev/nvme0n1p3** for reading the harddisk's temperature.
+You need to install smartmontools and use the harddisk's device path which in my case is 	**/dev/nvme0n1p3** For reading the harddisk's temperature.
 The read the cpu's temperature you use this simple command, 	**cat "/sys/class/thermal/thermal_zone0/temp**
 This command may be different in other linux operating system.
 Check your Linux operatingssystem's user guide for the right command.

 For checking the both cpu's and harddisk'a temperatures I created this bash script.
 The bash script also store